Murder Mystery Game AI

 Manage Energy Levels Strategically

 Large group games demand pacing discipline.
 Alternate between high-energy rounds (rapid-fire accusations, timed clue revelations) and slower, cerebral moments (evidence analysis, theory-building).
-This rhythm prevents mental fatigue and maintains momentum across 90-120 minute play sessions.
+This rhythm prevents mental fatigue and maintains momentum across extended play sessions.

 Not everyone wants to play actively.
 Create observer roles like "commentator" or "evidence keeper" where non-players contribute humor and insight without full participation pressure.
 This keeps them invested without forcing engagement.